 Graduates are eligible and required to take the National Board for Respiratory Care examinations to become a Certified Respiratory Therapist (CRT) and a Registered Respiratory Therapist (RRT).
-Please visit www.NBRC.org for further information, exam eligibility, and requirements.
+Please visit The National Board for Respiratory Care for further information, exam eligibility, and requirements.
 Graduates of the PSO are eligible to take the National Board for Respiratory Care examinations to become a Sleep Disorders Specialist (SDS) and the Board of Registered Polysomnographic Technologists examinations to become either a Certified Polysomnographic Technician (CPSGT) or a Registered Polysomnographic Technologist (RPSGT).
-Please visit www.BRPT.org for further information, exam eligibility, and requirements.
+Please visit Board of Registered Polysomnographic Technologist for further information, exam eligibility, and requirements.

 Graduates will also need to apply to the New York State Department of Education to obtain a license to practice as a Respiratory Therapist in New York State.
-Please visit: www.op.nysed.gov for further information.
+Please visit: NYS Education Department for further information.